Famous Bad People: Rahab (Joshua 2)

 There were two parts of this exercise that I hated: waiting to get picked, and then when it was my turn to bat.
 I hated waiting to get picked because it was humiliating.
 I was never the first to get picked, and it was embarrassing to wait and wait until it was my turn.
 I was never the last, either, but it was humiliating enough to be a middle player.

 The other part that I hated was going to bat.
 I used to like fielding most of the time, because you would spend a lot of the time just watching the others do their thing.
 If the ball ever came your way, you could look at the person standing next to you and glare at them like, “What’s your problem?
 Why didn’t you catch that?”
 But when it was my turn to bat, there was no question about who was supposed to perform.
 I couldn’t glare at anybody else when I struck out.
 The pressure was immense.
-I mean, nobody else could play worth beans, but that didn’t matter.
+I mean, nobody else could play well, but that didn’t matter.
 I didn’t want to be the kid who struck out at the bottom of the ninth.
 I was always glad when gym class was over when we were playing baseball.

-This is one of those times that you stop when you read your Bible and reread the verse again asking, “Does it really say what I think it says?”
+This is one of those times that you stop when you read your Bible and reread the verse again, asking, "Does it really say what I think it says?"
 Some people try to soften the way this verse reads, but it does mean exactly what it says.
 Staying at the house of a prostitute actually made a lot of sense.
 It was probably the only house that they could visit without being detected.
 Nobody would ask questions about a couple of men going to visit a prostitute.
 To top it off, we find out later that her house was located on top of the wall, so it had an easy escape root.
 It was the perfect place for them to carry out their mission.

 Unfortunately, their plan to remain undetected didn’t work.
-Verse two says, “But someone told the king of Jericho, ‘Some Israelites have come here tonight to spy out the land.’
-So the king of Jericho sent orders to Rahab: ‘Bring out the men who have come into your house [your clients].
-They are spies sent here to discover the best way to attack us.'”
+Verse two says, "But someone told the king of Jericho, 'Some Israelites have come here tonight to spy out the land.'
+So the king of Jericho sent orders to Rahab: 'Bring out the men who have come into your house [your clients].
+They are spies sent here to discover the best way to attack us.'"
 Under law at that time, a prostitute was required to hand over any men who were accused of spying.
 The spies were in a very precarious position at this point.
 I certainly wouldn’t want my life placed in the hands of this woman at this point.
-But then again, GOD USES UNLIKELY PEOPLE – PEOPLE I WOULDN’T CHOOSE – TO DO HIS WORK.
-Let’s read what happened.
+But then again, God uses unlikely people — people I wouldn't choose — to do his work.

 Rahab, who had hidden the two men, replied, “The men were here earlier, but I didn’t know where they were from.
 They left the city at dusk, as the city gates were about to close, and I don’t know where they went.
 If you hurry, you can probably catch up with them.”
 (But she had taken them up to the roof and hidden them beneath piles of flax.)
 So the king’s men went looking for the spies along the road leading to the shallow crossing places of the Jordan River.
 And as soon as the king’s men had left, the city gate was shut.
 (Joshua 2:4-7)